oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 Accessing the user-portal
  http://<server name>:<port>/UserPortal

+## Advanced features

+*   Registering an oVirt Node
+    -   By default development setup works with hosts based on base distro's such as Fedora.
+    -   In order to be able to work with oVirt Node, you'll need to setup a Public Key environment.
+    -   More details on Engine and oVirt Node integration can be found here: [Engine_Node_Integration](Engine_Node_Integration).

 ## Code contribution: Gerrit

-oVirt-engine is working with Gerrit for code contribution.
+*   oVirt-engine is working with Gerrit for code contribution.
-More detail can be found in [Working_with_oVirt_Gerrit](Working_with_oVirt_Gerrit).
+    \* More detail can be found in [Working_with_oVirt_Gerrit](Working_with_oVirt_Gerrit).

 ## Getting latest

 If you have a working development environment and after a while you want to update the code and take latest, you need to do:

-1. git fetch
+1.  git fetch -v
-2. git rebase
+2.  git rebase origina/master
-3. compile the code
+3. Compile the code
-4. upgrade your DB schema
+4. Upgrade your DB schema

       $> cd $OVIRT_HOME/backend/manager/dbscripts/
       $> ./upgrade.sh -u postgres

+## More information

+*   Engine setup on Gentoo can be found here: <https://wiki.gentoo.org/wiki/OVirt>

 [Category:Draft documentation](Category:Draft documentation) <Category:Engine> [Category:How to](Category:How to)